fetchai/docs-archived/README.md

 - For docs on the `docs` repo, make changes directly and open a PR against `master` branch of the docs repo.
 Then deploy.

+## Previews and Staging

+- Any changes made to a PR will generate an ephemeral preview site on firebase, which will disappear after a couple of days.
+The URL of this temporary site will be added to the PR's conversation.

+- Any changes pushed to the `staging` branch will be deployed to the [staging](https://fetch-docs-preview--staging-ulmb7yew.web.app/) website, and will not expire.

 ## Deployment

 Request the `deploy.sh` script from a maintainer and run it.